Kmullen444/Comptia/1001 Notes/Networking/Network Devices/network_devices.md

 - The terminal box might be on the side of the building

 #### Line of responsibility
-- Anything on one sie for the box the ISP is responsible for
+- Anything on one side for the box the ISP is responsible for
 - On the other side you are (your network)

 ### Network Interface Card (NIC)